faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 ---
 ## Standard Prompts

-We looked at two very basic prompts above as well as the output they generated.
+We looked at two very basic prompts above, as well as the output they generated.
 Now that we are familiar with the basic concepts of prompt engineering, let's look at some common formats for prompts.

 ### Question Format